jlund0/CoffeeLoyalty/README.md

 What is needed in each file

 - FrontEnd_User
-- Add sorting by distnace from user
+- Add sorting by distance from user
-- add card adding with camera or store search
+- add card with camera or store search
 - add pop up for when stamps are added to users app
 - FrontEnd_Admin
 - Website/Admin console